open-resources/dash_curriculum/tutorial/part1/chapter4.md

      3. Return output of function (*also mention multiple outputs require multiple objects)

 The callback function makes up the second part of the callback and is itself composed into three different parts:
-- The function argument
-The callback function takes as many arguments as there are input components.
+- The function argument: The callback function takes as many arguments as there are input components.
 The order remains stable i.e., the component you enter first in the input argument of the callback decorator will be represented by the argument you enter first into the callback function.
-- The function body
+- The function body: The function body is the place where you can work with the input data to build graphs and manipulate app data.
 - The return or output of the function

 ## Callbacks in action